Jai-dayanand/Vocabbuilder/README.md

 2. **View Words**: See your vocabulary list on the home page with real-time updates
 3. **Search**: Use the search bar to find specific words or definitions
 4. **Add Words**: Click "Add Word" to add new vocabulary entries
+5. **Study Sessions**: Click "Study" to start timed review sessions with customizable settings
+6. **Bulk Import**: Use "Import" to upload JSON files or "Extract" to pull words from documents
 5. **Delete Words**: Click the trash icon to remove words
 6. **Real-time Sync**: Changes appear instantly across all your devices